 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 4.0 License.

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Wertzberger, Janelle L., "Open Textbooks: Access, Affordability, and Academic Success" (2019).
-Musselman Library Staff Publications.
+All Musselman Library Staff Works.
 106.